HR-CMGT/Javascript-Machine-Learning/unity.md

     }
 }
 ```
+Note that the penalties and rewards are only needed for training.

 This project works, because the example project contains pre-trained models for all the examples.
 In our own project, we will need to create these models ourselves, using the ML Agents Python tool.

 <br>

 # Training with Python

-The demo project contains pre-trained models.
 To train models yourself, you need to install Python, and the python **mlagents** tool.
 You also need to create a virtual environment.

 - [Install python 3](https://www.python.org/downloads/)
 - [⚠️ Make a virtual environment for using Unity with Python](https://github.com/Unity-Technologies/ml-agents/blob/release_1/docs/Using-Virtual-Environment.md)